Viper Documentation

 | Custom | Any amount in SOL |

 Note: Priority fees are Solana-only and default to auto mode — Jupiter V2 optimises them automatically.
 Switch to manual mode in /settings if you need a fixed tier.
-Base, BSC, and Ethereum gas is handled automatically by 0x Protocol.
+Base, BSC, Ethereum, Hyperliquid, and Robinhood gas is handled automatically by 0x Protocol.

 Display